-Where Buffer shines is the way is, it allows you to set up publishing schedules for each social channel.
-Based on this schedule, you can then add content to your queue, and they will be published as per the created schedule.
-This beats having to repeatedly set a time and date for each content.
-You simply have to hit the Add to Queue button and you’re good to go.
+Where Buffer shines is the way is; it allows you to set up publishing schedules for each social channel.
+Based on this schedule, you can add content to your queue, which will be published per the created schedule.
+This beats having to set a time and date for each content repeatedly.
+You simply have to hit the Add to Queue button, and you’re good to go.
 Hootsuite has a similar feature called AutoSchedule, but it’s limited to a single schedule that you can use for all social channels.

 Unlike Agorapulse and Sendible, Buffer’s features are simpler and does not at all focus on interacting with fans and followers.
 It’s a way to schedule posts and re-publish those that do well.
 You can collaborate with others, but this feature is available only with a Business plan.

 Buffer has a free plan, or you can upgrade to the Awesome plan for $10/month or the Business plan for $199/month.

-Conclusion: Which is the best Alternatives to Hootsuite
+Conclusion: Which are the Best Alternatives to Hootsuite

 With social media proving to be a driving force for all types of businesses, it is important to take your approach seriously.
 When you pick the right tools and build a solid plan, you can turn your social media followers into loyal customers.
-That is why it pays to study what social media services can give you and how you can use it to reach your personal or business goals.
+That is why it pays to study what social media services can give you and how you can use them to reach your personal or business goals.

 If you’ve been using Hootsuite for a while now, you may not know all the new things you can do with a social media management tool.
-We hope this article gives you the bird-eye view of these great Hootsuite alternatives that you might want to try in 2020.
+We hope this article gives you a bird-eye view of these great Hootsuite alternatives that you might want to try in 2024.

 Here are a few hand-picked popular tools that you should learn about :